sabeur8/first-vue-app/README.md

 # user-app-vue

-This template should help get you started developing with Vue 3 in Vite.
+this app allows you to search for a user in user's table

 ## Recommended IDE Setup